arichtman/nix/README.md

     vfio_pci
     vfio_virqfd' >> /etc/modules`
 1. Reboot to check config
+1. Set BIOS settings:
+   - Boot:
+     - Enable fast boot
+     - Enable network stack
+   - Advanced:
+     - IT8613
+       - WDT Timeout (this is your watchdog interval)
+       - Disable beep
+     - Network Stack
+       - Enable and turn on all PXE options
+     - ACPI
+       - Disable Suspend

 If I check /etc/grub.d/000_ proxmox whatever it says `update-grub` isn't the way and to use `proxmox-boot-tool refresh`.
 It also looks like there's a specific proxmox grub config file under `/etc/default/grub.d/proxmox-ve.cfg`.